ClemBotProject/ClemBot/ClemBot.Docs/docs/CommandRestrictions.md

 When attempting to run a disabled command, ClemBot can either respond to the user that the command is disabled or will silently ignore the command.
 This is a useful feature for letting admins and mods block certain commands they don't think are useful to that specific channel or do not want a certain command to be used anywhere.

+## White Listing
+If you want to block a command in all places except a few channels you can white list channels by first globally disabling them.
+Then enabling them and passing a specified channel.

 :::tip
 Both top-level commands (such as `claims`) and sub-commands (such as `claims add`) can be disabled.
 :::